jhotmann/tasker-phone-modes/README.md

 1. Configuration merging

     With this framework, since multiple contexts can be active at once, your configurations for each state will be merged and the highest priority for each setting will take affect.
-When one of the states is disactivated, the settings are re-merged and changed accordingly.
+When one of the states is deactivated, the settings are re-merged and changed accordingly.
 Doing this with normal profiles and tasks would be quite the challenge because you would have to write lengthy exit conditions, or a really big, nasty task to handle the changes.
 See the next point...

 1. One task (and a few helpers) to take care of all the work